 - Breached its express warranty and implied warranty

 - Made false statements regarding the safety of DMAA supplements, and that OxyELITE Pro and Jack3d do not work

 USP Labs and GNC are offering rebates of up to $300 per customer under the terms of a settlement in the Jack3d Class Action Lawsuit.
 The complaint accused the companies of false and misleading claims relating to Oxy Elite Pro, Jack3d and VERSA-1.
 USP Labs and GNC have denied any wrongdoing but agreed to the settlement in order to avoid more costly litigation.

 The Product Liability & Defective Drug Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Jack3d lawsuits.
 We are handling individual litigation nationwide and currently accepting new Jack3d injury cases in all 50 states.

-Free Jack3d Lawsuit Evaluation: If you or a loved one has been injured by Jack3d, you should contact our law firm immediately.
-You may be entitled to compensation by filing a Jack3d suit and we can help.
+Free Confidential Case Evaluation: If you or a loved one has been injured by Jack3d, you should contact our law firm immediately.
+You may be entitled to compensation by filing a suit and our lawyers can help.